Research > Focus A > Work Packages A02

 Steps / Workflow

-- cell culture validation
+- Cell culture validation of target genes

 Task 4